IasonArgyrakis/iQTT/README.md

 node --inspect=5858 -r ts-node/register ./BROKER.ts

 ## How to use?
-If people like your project they’ll want to learn how they can use it.
-To do so include step by step guide to use your project.

-Documentation will be made with ther completion
+Documentation will be made when i have something more final

 ## Credits